 Lastly, you should make a stop at Ellie Schiller Homosassa Springs Wildlife State Park, located less than 15 minutes from Crystal River.
 Originally opened as a kind of zoo in the early 1900s, today the park is run by the state of Florida.

-When the state took over the park a few decades ago, it slowly started whittling down the animals living there to ones that you'll find in Florida, keeping humane captivity in mind.
+When the state took over the park a few decades ago, it slowly started whittling down the animals living there to only ones that you'll find in Florida, keeping humane captivity in mind.
 Today, there are resident manatees, alligators, bald eagles, and even an orphaned Florida panther.

 The state ended up granting Lu honorary Florida citizenship so he could continue living at Homosassa Springs.
 And keep living he has – he's over 60 years old now!

 Where to stay in Crystal River